Linoleum: Manufacturing

+In its earlier days most linoleum was produced by hand with basic equipment but by the 1880s new manufacturing machinery was introduced that streamlined the process.
+These new machines were the flat-bed printing machine and rotary device.
+This process has evolved since and some of the longer parts of the process that once took weeks to complete, can be produced from start to finish in about seven days.
+In its entirety the manufacturing of linoleum is still a lengthy one due to its long curing times in order for the linoleum cement to properly adhere to its backing.

 Use

 Between the time of its invention in 1860 and its being largely superseded by other hard floor coverings in the 1950s, linoleum was considered to be an excellent, inexpensive material for high-use areas.
 In the late nineteenth and early twentieth centuries, it was favored in hallways and passages, and as a surround for carpet squares.
 However, most people associate linoleum with its common twentieth century use on kitchen floors.
 Its water resistance enabled easy maintenance of sanitary conditions.
 Furthermore, the oxidization process of linseed used in the fabrication of Linoleum creates a Lynoxin binder which is naturally bactericidal.
 This creates a natural defense against harmful germs which is why Linoleum flooring is a popular choice in high bacterial areas such as schools, hospitals, kitchens and day cares.